 The gate features in many adverts for the famous stout, and it’s easy to see why.

-As if that wasn’t enough, you can also get some great pictures overlooking Dublin in the brewery’s Gravity Bar at the end of your tour.
+As if that wasn’t enough, you can also get some great pictures overlooking Dublin in the brewery’s Gravity Bar at the end of your tour, which is a bar in Dublin many celebrities have been to.

 Address: 53 James’s Street St James’s Gate, Dublin 8, Ireland